Coronavirus and your travel insurance cover

 It’s your decision whether to take this.
 Ask yourself if you’re likely to travel with the company again.
 And check whether they’re offering a refund credit note that’s legally protected by ATOL certification.

-If you’re offered a travel voucher or credit note but choose not to take it, your travel insurance will not provide cover for a cash equivalent where the voucher or credit note is considered a refund of your booking.
+If you’re offered a travel voucher or credit note as a refund for your booking but choose not to take it, your travel insurance will not cover a cash equivalent.

-If the voucher or credit note expires, speak to the company that issued the voucher to see if you’re entitled to an extension or if you can get a cash refund.
-If this is denied, and the travel provider is not legally obliged to offer you a refund or an extension of the voucher, you may be able to claim through your travel insurance.
+If the voucher or credit note expires, speak to the company that gave you the voucher.
+See if you can get an extension or a cash refund.
+If this is denied, and the travel provider isn't legally obliged to offer you a refund or an extension of the voucher, you may be able to claim through your travel insurance.

 Make a claim online

-If you already have a travel insurance policy with us, you can register with and access the portal using your FlexPlus or FlexAccount current account details.
+To register with and access the portal, you'll need your FlexPlus or FlexAccount current account details.
 For joint account holders, you'll need to register separately and use the address and personal data on your FlexPlus or FlexAccount current account when registering.

 Refunds for upgrades

-We understand that some members have bought upgrades for their FlexPlus or FlexAccount travel insurance, such as cover for those aged 70 or over, and haven’t been able to use these due to the coronavirus travel restrictions.
+We understand that some members have bought upgrades for their FlexAccount or FlexPlus travel insurance, such as cover for those aged 70 or over, and haven’t been able to use these due to the coronavirus travel restrictions.

 Usually, travel insurance upgrades can only be refunded if you cancel within 14 days.
-But as we know these are unusual times and want to deliver a fair outcome for our members, you may still be able to get a refund.
+But as we want to deliver a fair outcome for our members, you may still be able to get a refund.

-To be eligible for a pro rata refund of your travel insurance upgrade, you need to have not:
+To get a pro rata refund of your travel insurance upgrade, you need to have not: